 - Sift the dry ingredients together into a large bowl and mix thoroughly

-- With a large spoon or rubber spatula, slowly stir in the applesauce,maple syrup, and corn
+- With a large spoon or rubber spatula, slowly stir in the applesauce and maple syrup.

-Add the almond milk and stir just long enough to combine
+- Add the vegan buttermilk mixture we just made and stir just long enough to make a smooth batter

-- Pour batter into a parchment lined pan, seasoned iron skillet, or muffin pan.
+- Pour batter into a parchment-lined pan, seasoned iron skillet, or muffin tins.

 - Bake at 350 degrees for 30 minutes or until an inserted toothpick comes out clean